vpipeline_control_web_logo

 Below are the steps to configure on Windows operating system:

-2. Install CMake: Open the link, download installer and follow instructions: CMake install.
-You can use different version if needed, all above 3.15 are supported.
+1. Install CMake: Open the link, download the installer and follow the instructions: CMake install.
+You can use a different version if needed, all above 3.15 are supported.

-3. Install OpenCV: Open the link, download installer and follow instructions: OpenCV 4.9.
+2. Install OpenCV: Open the link, download the installer and follow the instructions: OpenCV 4.9.
 Install to “C:/OpenCV”.
-You can use different version if needed, all above 4.5 are supported.
-Locate OpenCVConfig.cmake file add to cmake command OpenCV_DIR that points to the location of this file, shown below.
+You can use a different version if needed, all above 4.5 are supported.
+Locate the OpenCVConfig.cmake file and add to the cmake command OpenCV_DIR that points to the location of this file, as shown below.

 mkdir build